GSI-CS-CO/bel_projects/modules/enc_err_counter/readme.md

 To reset a counter without a power cycle you can write a one into the counter address.
 The following write resets error counter one and it's overflow flag. eb-write <proto/host/port> 0xXXXXXX00/4 0x00000001

+The reset is a toggle.
+The counter won't rise as long as it is set.
+So the reset reigster has to be set to 0 again by: eb-write <proto/host/port> 0xXXXXXX00/4 0x00000000

 ## Clock Domain Crossing
 The clock domain is crossed using grey code encoding and a sync register.